bciscato/romsa-py/README.md

 ## 💾 Gallery

-If you create a plot you are proud of and want to share it, I'm happy to host it here.
+If you create a plot you are proud of, and want to share it, I'm happy to host it here.

 ![ROMSA Output Plot blue](examples/romsa_blues.jpg)